Tap-Payments/gosell-js-client/README.md

 ```

 - Once you have done the above steps, you can start using Google Pay™ in the
  Tap JS Checkout library.
-- Google Pay™ button will be supported with all the browsers that support
+- Google Pay™ button will be supported by all the browsers that support
   Google Pay™.
-- Google Pay™ button will be supported with all the currencies that supported
+- Google Pay™ button will be supported with all the currencies that are supported
   by Google Pay™.
-- Once you click on Google Pay™ button, Google Pay™ popup will be opened and
+- Once you click on the Google Pay™ button, a Google Pay™ popup will be opened and
   you can complete the payment using Google Pay™.

 ### Integrate with Google Pay™ directly